Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This DIY Halloween Charcuterie Board is made with fresh fruit and vegetables, savory snacks, and gluten free sweet treats perfect for all your holiday needs.
+This cute Halloween Charcuterie Board is made with fresh fruit, vegetables, and gluten-free savory snacks & sweet treats perfect for all your spooky gatherings.
 Serve them all or choose a few for a festive spread!
 Vegan options.

 Why You’ll Love these Scary Good Snacks